Course InformationTherapautic Area: Dermatology

 - Examine clinical trial data for current and emerging biologic therapies for the treatment of moderate-to-severe psoriasis.

-- Apply principles of personalized medicine to treatment plans for patients with moderate-to-severe psoriasis.
+- Apply principles of personalized medicine to treatment plans for the healthcare team to care for patients with moderate-to-severe psoriasis.

 Disclosures of Conflict of Interest

 It is the policy of AcademicCME that all faculty, instructors, and planners disclose real or apparent conflicts of interest relating to the topics of this educational activity.

 The faculty reported the following financial relationships or relationships to products or devices they or their spouse/life partner have with commercial interests related to the content of this CME activity:

 |Richard Fried, MD, PhD||Consultant/Advisor: Allergan; Galderma Laboratories L.P.; Janssen Pharmaceuticals, Inc.; Johnson & Johnson Services, Inc.; Sun Pharmaceutical Industries Ltd.Speaker’s Bureau: Eli Lilly and Company|

 Timothy Hayes, MD, PhD; Emma Gilmartin; Nicole Brestowski and Megan Gentile hereby state that they or their spouse/life partner do not have any financial relationships to products or devices with any commercial interests related to the content of this activity of any amount during the past 12 months.

 AcademicCME is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.